 Three letters of nomination are required.
-Normally at least one of the nominators is a Fellow, however CAHS will consider applications where none of the nominators are CAHS Fellows.
+CAHS will consider applications where none of the nominators are CAHS Fellows.

 In addition to providing a letter of nomination that introduces the nominee and co-nominators, the primary nominator accepts responsibility to co-ordinate the entire application.